Courtney Stodden responds to Chrissy Teigen’s “cancel club” comments

-Courtney Stodden has spoken out about their past experiences with bullying, alleging that Chrissy Teigen amongst others, sent them several derogatory messages over the years.
+Courtney Stodden recently spoke out about their past experiences with bullying, alleging that several famous faces sent them derogatory messages over the years, Chrissy Teigen amongst them

 “And not only her… people came out of the woodwork to beat up on a kid because she was in a situation that she shouldn’t have been in.
 There were a lot of celebrities acting like playground bullies.”